-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 15 Disputes

-15.1 In which forums are franchising disputes typically heard in your jurisdiction?
-What issues do such disputes typically involve?
+15.1 In which forums are franchising disputes typically heard in your jurisdiction (ie, courts or arbitration)?

+Both mediation and arbitration are recognised in Canada and can be used in franchise disputes.
+However, the benefits of arbitration over litigation (speed and confidentiality) are somewhat nullified by the higher costs and the requirement to disclose 'all material facts', which means that some details of an arbitral award may need to be disclosed in the franchisor's disclosure document notwithstanding the confidentiality of the proceedings.

 Franchise disputes in Canada fall under the jurisdiction of provincial courts, unless the dispute involves purely a matter of federal jurisdiction (eg, a trademark).
 In the disclosure provinces, the parties cannot restrict the application of the respective Franchise Acts or jurisdiction of provincial courts by agreement.